Origin and History

 During the Seven Years' War, the regiment ranked 31st and was commanded by:

-- since August 7 1747: Athanase Louis Marie de Loménie, comte de Brienne
+- from August 7, 1747: Athanase Louis Marie de Loménie, Comte de Brienne

 Service during the War